Colin Kaepernick breaks silence, writes book, wants to play in NFL

 Now, he has more to say, including a stated desire to play football again.

-Kaepernick talked to Jarrett Bell of USA Today about the launch of his memoir, and said that he hopes his venture into publishing doesn’t preclude him from playing again.
+Kaepernick talked to Jarrett Bell of USA Today about the launch of his memoir, and Kaepernick said that he hopes his venture into publishing doesn’t preclude him from playing again.

 “My desire to play football is still there,” Kaepernick said.
 “I still train five days a week.
 I’m ready to go, I’m ready for a phone call, tryout, workout at any point in time.
 I’m still waiting on the owners and their partners to stop running from this situation.
 So I hope I get a call this offseason.
 I’ll be looking forward to it.”